ab2022/mpddiffs/README.md

 # Diffstub
 Started from Alex Balk's (abalk200_comcast) diffstub project.
+Special thanks to Alex Giladi (Comcast) for contributing concepts and solutions to the project.
 Code contributions from Erik Ponder (eponde494_comcast) and Jovan Rosario (jriver829_comcast)

 ## Info
 This is a standalone NGINX C++ module for generateting an RF5261 (https://datatracker.ietf.org/doc/html/rfc5261) compliant MPED-DASH patch from 2 MPD files.
 This uses the PugiXML library to generate patch files.
 This software is in a development phase where features are being added and tested, and it may not be stable or feature-complete.